nekaeve24/nekaeve24.github.io/README.md

-# 🌐 Neka Everett — Data & Systems Analytics Portfolio
+# 🌐 Neka Everett — Data and Systems Analytics Portfolio

 Welcome to my professional portfolio showcasing projects in **data analytics, financial systems, and technology integration**.
 I specialize in building Power BI dashboards, automating workflows with Python and R, and translating data into insights that drive smarter decisions across **education, fintech, and biotech** sectors.